 Water pump is one of the most important components of your car’s internal combustion and coolant system.
 It removes excessive heat from your car’s engine and cools it down preventing your car from overheating.
 You can find out if your water pump is malfunctioning by checking for wet spots below your car.

-If you believe that your car is overheating, we suggest you take it to a reputed auto repair shop for BMW service in Dubai.
+If you believe that your car is overheating, we suggest you to take your BMW to an European auto expert.
 At DAS Center, our BMW experts will diagnose the real issue with your car that is causing it to heat up and fix it right away!